 Long Island Guardianships

-A person’s disability or incapacitation can make it difficult for him or her to address financial affairs and other practical matters, including daily care.
+An adult’s disability or incapacitation can make it difficult for him or her to address financial affairs and other practical matters, including daily personal care.
 If you need to get a guardianship for a loved one, or others are trying to impose a guardianship that you don’t believe is appropriate, it is advisable to consult legal counsel.
-Jules Haas is an experienced Long Island guardianship attorney who may be able represent you in the process of obtaining or opposing a guardianship.
+Jules Haas is an experienced Long Island guardianship attorney with more than 40 years of experience who may be able represent you in the process of obtaining or opposing a guardianship.

-The court authorizes a guardian to make decisions for someone who is the subject of the guardianship.
-The subject of the guardianship is known as a ward.
+A guardianship is an arrangement ordered by the court in which someone (known as a guardian) is given the legal authority to make decisions for and protect the interests of someone who is the subject of the guardianship.
+The subject of the guardianship is known as a ward or an incapacitated person.
 In New York, there are different types of guardianships, and the type of guardianship at issue will affect what kinds of decisions the guardian can make for the ward.

 Article 17 and 17-A Guardianships